-Current results show that nearly two thirds of respondents (63%) take a critical view of how parties behave, of which 41% generally dislike the behaviour of parties and 22% say that the situation makes them disgusted.
-On the other hand, 26% of those polled are critical of some parties only and 2% of respondents express general satisfaction with how political parties behave.
-Compared to this January, there was a slight drop in generally critical assessments and an increase in the percentage of those respondents who are critical of some parties only.
+The results from early June show that 56% of respondents take a critical view of how parties behave, of which 34% generally dislike the behaviour of parties and 22% say that the situation makes them disgusted.
+On the other hand, 27% of those polled are critical of some parties only and 4% express general satisfaction with how political parties behave.
+Relative satisfaction with how parties behave has been reported among people with good living standards and supporters of the ODS and the CSSD.

 During the last two months before the parliamentary election when the election campaign was becoming more intensive, there was a modest increase in the number of respondents (to 48%) saying that they find the campaign annoying.
 In contrast, fewer respondents held the opinion that the campaign is necessary and influences the election outcome.
 Political activities of respondents did not change before the election.

 Shortly before the parliamentary election, only 14% of respondents classified themselves as staunch supporters.
 On the other hand, 30% of those polled would vote a certain party just because it annoys them the least.
 The respondents almost universally agree that they vote for a certain party because they identify with the party ideology (86%), the party programme (85%) and because they place trust in the party leaders (78%).

 In its June survey conducted very shortly before the election to the Chamber of Deputies, the Public Opinion Research Centre investigated who would be the most acceptable prime minister.
 The respondents expressed their opinions on nine potential candidates for the post.
 Although Stanislav Gross (68%) and Petra Buzková (65%), both from the CSSD, are assessed even more positively than Vladimír Špidla, Czech citizens find Mr Špidla very acceptable – shortly before the election, a half of those polled would welcome him as the prime minister.